 Six luxuriously decadent cocktail bars to perk up your time in Melbourne

 Who doesn’t love a good cocktail?
 If you happen to be in Melbourne, what better way to soak up the city than to marinate gently in the finest booze based concoctions money can buy?
-We even found three decent ones in other cities too – release your inner lush and indulge yourself… responsibly, of course.
+Release your inner lush and indulge yourself… responsibly, of course.

 Whether you feel like you’re living in a hairdryer, or you’ve been locked inside an esky, Melbourne is well rehearsed at nurturing enticing indoor environments away from its climatic extremes.
-So it stands to reason that some of the city’s most decadent cultural experiences occur within the confines of delightfully decorated interiors… oh, and with artfully mixed up booze to make staying indoors all the more palatable.
+So, it stands to reason that some of the city’s most decadent experiences occur within delightfully decorated interiors… oh, and with artfully mixed up booze to make staying indoors all the more palatable.

 Despite being named after a turn of the 20th century brothel in Chicago, you don’t get much classier than The Everleigh.
 You’ll find it roosting seductively above Belle’s Hot Chicken on Gertrude Street, just a stone’s throw from the edge of Melbourne’s CBD.
 And you know it’s sophisticated when it’s seating room only, your drinks are whisked away to the freezer while you go for a wee, and the crystal clear ice is custom made over three days using purified water in a state of the art filtration system.
 This is the pinnacle of a classic cocktail experience.
 Demurely dripping in well-deserved awards, you’re in for a treat.
 Dress to impress.
 And impressed, you will be.